-Additional benefits created by the rotomoulded pontoons in especially in the case of reservoir installations is the reduced of evaporation and algal growth
+Additional benefits created by the rotomoulded pontoons and especially in the case of reservoir installations is the reduction of evaporation and algae growth

 Another green energy solution has been the rapid developments of giant offshore windmill farms.

-This has meant the development of special rotomoulded polyurethane pads to act as elastomeric bearings to absorb the constant deformations and rotation forces caused by wave action.
+This has meant the development of special rotomoulded polyurethane pads to act as elastomeric bearings to absorb the constant deformations and rotational forces caused by wave action.

 - Solar array engineers